Hugo7gomes/FEUP_LBAW/components/ebd.md

     CREATE FUNCTION admin_ban_admin() RETURNS TRIGGER AS
     $BODY$
     BEGIN
-    IF EXISTS (SELECT * FROM authenticated_user WHERE (SELECT administrator FROM authenticated_user WHERE NEW.id_banned = id_user) = TRUE) THEN
+        IF EXISTS (SELECT * FROM authenticated_user WHERE NEW.id_banned = id_user AND administrator) THEN
             RAISE EXCEPTION 'An administrador cannot ban another administrador.';
         END IF;
         RETURN NEW;
     END